BubbaHexinator/Challenge_2/README.md

 As a application manager for a local fintech startup I wanted to create an app that would allow borrowers the ability to determine if they were elligible for a loan.
 I wanted to create an app that would make the user experience as easy as possible by using CLI.
 In order to maintain the stability of the app I needed to modulize the app.
 In In this READme, I will outline  what inspired me to do this project along with the different attributes that make this app so successfull.

-this is a test

-This is a test 2.